Hey everyone, here’s my web hosting recommendations aka, why I picked SiteGround and DreamHost to work with and why I recommend them to my customers.

 Getting Hosting That’s Right For Your Current Situation

 The right kind of hosting depends on where you’re at so far in building your blog.
-New bloggers have different needs than more experienced bloggers and the hosting will reflect that.
+New bloggers have different needs than more experienced bloggers or online business owners and the hosting will reflect that.

 Regardless of which hosting company you choose it’s important that they’re a real hosting company with staff available 24/7.
 I can’t stress that enough since I’ve seen every web hosting support situation you could imagine.